Exploiting Boosting in Hyperdimensional Computing for Enhanced Reliability in Healthcare: Related Work

 \subsection{Hyperdimensional Classification}

-HDC is a computational technique inspired by the neural processes in the brain, where data points are encoded into a high-dimensional space.
-The learning process in HDC involves extracting universal patterns that define each label in a dataset through matrix multiplication using Gaussian distribution values and trigonometric activation functions(\textbf{Binding}, \textbf{Permutation}), such as cosine and sine.
-The encoded hypervectors \(\mathbf{H}\) are linearly combined to generate representations for each class (\textbf{Bundling}), known as class hypervectors ${\mathbf{C}_l}$.
-These ${\mathbf{C}_l}$ are represented as single points in the \(R^D\) space, and upon end of training, a point is produced for each label in the classification task, as illustrated in Figure \ref{fig:span}.
-During the inference phase of HDC, a query hypervector \(\mathbf{H}\) is encoded, and its similarity to the ${\mathbf{C}_l}$ is calculated.
-The class whose \(\mathbf{H}\) exhibits the highest similarity to the query is predicted as the output.
-Recently, the similarity computation between each data point and the ${\mathbf{C}_l}$ using a similarity function $\delta(\mathbf{H}, \mathbf{C}_l)$ has been employed to guide model updates ~\cite{onlineHD}.
-This is based on assessments of similarity and correctness, facilitating an iterative refinement process.
-Such a process enhances the HDC model's ability to capture underlying data patterns, thereby improving its predictive accuracy.
+HDC is inspired by neural processes in the brain, encoding data into a high-dimensional space.
+It learns universal patterns for each label by encoding data points as hypervectors \(\mathbf{H}\) through matrix multiplication with Gaussian distribution values and trigonometric activation functions (\textbf{Binding}), such as sine and cosine.
+These hypervectors are combined (\textbf{Bundling}) to create class hypervectors \(\mathbf{C}_l\), which represent each label in \(R^D\) space.
+During inference, a query hypervector \(\mathbf{H}\) is encoded and compared to class hypervectors using a similarity function \(\delta(\mathbf{H}, \mathbf{C}_l)\).
+This process is widely applicable, as demonstrated in ~\cite{hd_11, hd_12, hd_13, hd_14, hd_19, hd_20, hd_21, hd_22}.

+Model updates now leverage similarity assessments to iteratively refine predictions~\cite{onlineHD}, enhancing the model's ability to capture patterns and improve accuracy: